 We need a bigger vision in prayer.
 We need God’s vision!
 Let’s keep praying and daring to ask for more—for God’s glory, that the gospel may go into all the world, into all nations, that Jesus may come.

-I hear you saying, “I’ve prayed for things before, and He did nothing!
-Well, to be honest, I’ve prayed for things I never (seemingly) got answered, too.
+I hear you saying, “I’ve prayed for things before, and He did nothing" Well, to be honest, I’ve prayed for things I never (seemingly) got answered, too.
 But He doesn’t always hear the prayer exactly the way we said it.
-Consider this answer, given by the staff at Billy Graham Evangelistic Association: “When we think of ‘unanswered’ prayer, it may be that we do not understand the way in which God responds to our requests.
+But He always answers our prayers.
+Always!
+Consider this answer to the question about some prayers not being answered, given by the staff at Billy Graham Evangelistic Association: “When we think of ‘unanswered’ prayer, it may be that we do not understand the way in which God responds to our requests.
 He may not grant an immediate answer, and sometimes our prayers are answered in a way that we fail to recognize.
 We pray for prosperity, and sometimes financial stress is given.
 But our souls are made stronger for the test.
 We pray for health, and affliction is given, and we are better able to sympathize with those in affliction.
 God makes no mistakes, though at times we may question His wisdom.”

 So, if you want to call on God for help, go for it!
 You may not get the answer just as you want, but you’ll surely get an answer...the perfect answer!

-Melody Mason, writer of the quote at the top, is a mighty prayer warrior and author of "Daring to Ask For More."
-In that book she tells a story of Alexander the Great and the day he set aside a day each year called Compassionate Day.
-On that day, he'd randomly choose citizens to ask him for something, anything. but the usual request was for food or money, etc.
+Melody Mason, author of the quote above, is a mighty prayer warrior and author of two books on prayer: "Daring to Ask For More" and "Daring to Live By Every Word."
+In the first book she tells a story of Alexander the Great and the day he set aside each year called Compassionate Day.
+On that day, he'd randomly choose a few citizens to ask him for something, anything.
+But the usual request was for simple things like food or money.

 On one Compassionate Day, a man asked (through an interpreter) for a palace...a large palace!
 The interpreter was extremely irritated with the man's boldness.